-- Attendance:

-- Achievement Record (academic or otherwise);

-- Behaviour;

-- Homework;

-- Involvement in Extra Curricular Activities;

-- Special needs (if any);

-- Support being provided

-- Use of Pupil Premium Plus

-- Development needs (short and long-term development of skills, knowledge or subject areas and experiences); and

-- Long-term plans and aspirations (targets including progress, career plans and aspirations).
+- Attendance; - Achievement Record (academic or otherwise); - Behaviour; - Homework; - Involvement in Extra Curricular Activities; - Special needs (if any); - Support being provided to achieve expected level of progress for the relevant national key stage and to complete an appropriate range of approved qualifications; - Ongoing catch up support for those children who may have fallen behind; - Transitional support where needed, such as if a child is moving to a new school; - Use of Pupil Premium Plus - Development needs (short and long-term development of skills, knowledge or subject areas and experiences); and - Long-term plans and aspirations (targets including progress, career plans and aspirations). - School will coordinate pupil review meetings including annual review of CIC with their statutory care review.

-The PEP will be updated at least every six months, as part of the Statutory Reviewing process carried out by Children's Social Care.
+The PEP will be updated at least termly, as part of the Statutory Reviewing process carried out by Children's Social Care.
 The PEP will be stored on the local authority CCM case management system and circulated to all key parties who attended the PEP meeting.